 The Tussaud’s Group Ltd. are owners and operators of 14 leisure attractions worldwide, including the world famous wax museum, Madame Tussaud’s on Baker Street London, one of the world’s most visited attractions.

-About Evans & Sutherland’s Digital Theater Division
+About Evans and Sutherland’s Digital Theater Division

-Created to establish an entirely new level of quality in terms of experience, equipment, and support, Evans & Sutherland’s Digital Theater Division’s systems set the standard for the 21st century by letting audiences experience cutting-edge, big-screen digital entertainment.
+Created to establish an entirely new level of quality in terms of experience, equipment, and support, Evans and Sutherland’s Digital Theater Division’s systems set the standard for the 21st century by letting audiences experience cutting-edge, big-screen digital entertainment.

 The Digital Theater Division develops systems and programming that transform the company’s sophisticated 3D computer simulation technology to 360-degree domed and large format theater experiences.
 This technology allows audiences to be immersed in full-color, 3D computer-generated worlds and interact with them.

-Evans & Sutherland’s Creative Team
+Evans and Sutherland’s Creative Team

 Executive Producer – Terence Murtagh